-Let's see there's phthalates, BPA, parabens, and acrylamide.
+Let's see there's phthalates, BPA, parabens and acrylamide.
 Mercury, nanoparticles, pesticides, and formaldehyde.
-Fragrances, flame retardants, hormones, and nitrates.
-Artificial colors, artificial dyes, dioxins, and GMOs.
+Fragrances, flame retardants, hormones and nitrates.
+Artificial colors, artificial dyes, dioxins and GMOs.

-, teaching your kids about the environment, advocating for new environmental laws, petitioning companies to change their products, and so on, and so on.
+These are just a sampling of the things you need to avoid at the store to go green.
+And this is just the grocery store!
+You've no doubt run across another list of dangers to watch out for (lead paint, anyone?)
+Then there's recycling, composting, saving energy, saving water, teaching your kids about the environment, advocating for new environmental laws, petitioning companies to change their products, and so on, and so on.
 The to-do list of an environmentalist seems never ending.

 So how do you fit it all in?
 And how do you avoid burnout when it seems like you're banging your hear against a brick wall?
 Not surprisingly, this is a topic that comes up frequently among folks trying to live an eco-savvy lifestyle.
 Particularly at this time of year when the balance between 'green' and 'festive' seems hard to achieve.